Illinois Promissory Notes

 Create Demand Promissory NoteIllinois Usury Law and Note Requirements

 Illinois usury law is governed by Illinois Circuit Courts.
-The maximum allowable interest rate is 9% (9% maximum for consumer loans under $25,000).
-Penalties for exceeding the usury limit include: Borrower can recover double the usurious interest.
-The statute of limitations for enforcing a promissory note in Illinois is 10 years.
+The maximum allowable interest rate is 9% (9% legal rate; most business, corporate, and real-estate-secured loans may carry any agreed rate in writing.).
+Penalties for exceeding the usury limit include: Forfeiture of the entire interest; twice the interest paid may be recovered (G.S.
+24-2).
+The statute of limitations for enforcing a promissory note in Illinois is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Illinois law and include all required provisions.

 Frequently Asked Questions